McCLIM/McCLIM/Backends/beagle/README.txt

     objects once they go out of scope.
 At least, I think (and hope) that's the reason 'cause that's easy to fix.
 RESOLVED 17.JUL.04

+-15.- Popup menus don't work quite the same way as they do in the CLX back
+    end.
+Cocoa doesn't support pointer grabbing so disposing of menus when the mouse pointer moves off them doesn't work in Beagle (either choose a command, or mouse-click on a different window to get rid of them).
+    Additionally, highlighting the menu item the mouse is currently over is rather intermittent, although the correct menu item appears to always be chosen on mouse-click (related to the same tracking rectangle issue mentioned in (5)?).

+    Further observation; if the right button is held down whilst moving around the popup, the bounding rects are drawn properly.
+It's only intermittent if the right mouse button is released.
+Not sure if this makes sense... (note: right-click to bring menu up, the right click again and 'drag' to get menu highlighting working).
+Not sure if this is because the menu frames don't process mouse moved events properly.
+    Could be.

+-16.- Windows are put on screen very early in the realization process which
+    wasn't a bad thing during early development (could see how far through things got before blowing up) but now it just looks messy.

+    This is now resolved for application frames (put up when ENABLE-FRAME is invoked) but not for menu panes (since ENABLE-FRAME appears not to be invoked at all for them).
+Resolved (kind-of) for menu frames too now; these are put up during the ADOPT-FRAME functionality.

+    Drawing is still rather messy though, more investigation needed.

 -17.- *BEAGLE-DEFAULT-FRAME-MANAGER* should be replaced with the standard
     *DEFAULT-FRAME-MANAGER* instead.
     FIXED 17.MAY.2005 - *beagle-default-frame-manager* is no more (well... it's still there but it can be ignored to all intents and purposes).

 -18.- Note about force-quit; appended to (5).

+-19.- Menus don't work in CLIM-FIG (or anywhere else!).
+No idea why not...
+    This is because (I think) the menu popups don't operate in a flipped coord system (unlike NSViews).
+[Command menu that is drawn across top of window has 'child menus' drawn in bottom-left corner of screen]

+    TODO: make use of graft native transformation to flip coords rather than the NSView 'isFlipped' method?

 -20.- Bounding rectangles are slightly off (this can be seen in CLIM-FIG again).
     It's only a matter of a pixel, maybe 2 in the worst case I've seen.